-- Attain college reading, writing, and mathematics placement: - Placement into MAT 108 Introduction to Applied Statistics within the past 2-1⁄2 years or completion of college level math within the past five years.
+- Attain college reading, writing, and mathematics placement: - Placement out of MAT 072 Math Literacy within the past 21⁄2 years or completion of college level math within the past five years.
 Note: developmental math expires in two years. - Placement into ENG 101 Composition I and college level reading. - For students who are non-native speakers of English, establish English proficiency prior to applying through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 20-22-26-20; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6.5-6.5-8-5.5. - Complete the Kaplan Online Admissions Exam.